AI in Dentistry, Dentistry & Regulation, Leadership & Teamwork, Technology & Innovation

 Why Standards Matter

 AI’s complexity and potential impact require clear standards and guidelines.
-Dental AI integrates clinical data, imaging, patient communication, and workflow automation—areas where accuracy and reliability affect patient outcomes and compliance.
+Dental AI integrates clinical data, imaging, patient communication, and workflow automation—areas where accuracy and reliability affect patient outcomes and dental-specific compliance requirements.
 Standards protect patients by ensuring AI systems meet safety, privacy, and efficacy benchmarks.
 They also empower clinicians by clarifying responsibilities and enabling confident adoption.

 Current Landscape of AI Standards in Dentistry